-Upon deposition, a Deposition Number and a DOI will be assigned to each fully defined structure for later reference in the publication.
+Upon deposition, a Deposition Number will be assigned to each fully defined structure for later reference in the publication and at the point of publication a Digital Object Identifier (DOI) will also be assigned.
 The data can then be downloaded free of charge from the common Crystal Structure Depot.
 Numerous search facilities will be offered.
 Structure information that has previously been stored in the depots, can still be found under the published depot number (the former CSD-number).

 Standards yesterday and today

 The depot at FIZ Karlsruhe was established about 30 years ago, i.e., already before Inorganic Crystal Structure Database (ICSD) was produced by FIZ Karlsruhe.
 In the beginning the deposition criteria were not clearly defined, so that both organic and inorganic crystal structures were deposited.
 Most entries contained information from German journals.
 The data were not standardized yet.
 Most structure data were sent on paper, in some cases even with additions made in handwriting.
 These data are still stored in FIZ Karlsruhe’s archive and are available at any time.